emvazquez/emvazquez.github.io/_pages/about.md

 About me
 ======

-I am a researcher in the domain of Bayesian Design and Analysis of [Computer Experiments](https://en.wikipedia.org/wiki/Computer_experiment).
+I am a researcher in the domain of Bayesian Design and Analysis of [Computer Experiments](https://en.wikipedia.org/wiki/Computer_experiment) (Bayesian DACE).

 Teaching
 ======